 difference_statements has the values

-updates_deletes, then it is possible to tell LiveCompare to ignore any
+updates_deletes, then you can tell LiveCompare to ignore any

 NULL to a column.

 Detected (D): The difference was just detected.
-In re-check and fix modes, LiveCompare will mark all Permanent and Tie differences as Detected in order to re-check them.
+In recheck and fix modes, LiveCompare marks all Permanent and Tie differences as Detected so it can recheck them.

-Permanent (P): After having re-checked the difference, if data is still divergent, LiveCompare marks the difference as Permanent.
+Permanent (P): After rechecking the difference, if data is still divergent, LiveCompare marks the difference as Permanent.

-Tie (T): Same as Permanent, but there is not enough consensus to determine which connections are the majority.
+Tie (T): This entry is the same as Permanent, but there isn't enough consensus to determine the connections that are the majority.

-Absent (A): If upon a re-check LiveCompare finds that the difference does not exist anymore (the row is now consistent between both databases), then LiveCompare marks the difference as Absent.
+Absent (A): If, upon a recheck, LiveCompare finds that the difference doesn't exist anymore, that is, the row is now consistent between both databases, then LiveCompare marks the difference as Absent.

-Ignored (I): Users can stop difference re-check of certain differences by manually calling the function
+Ignored (I): You can stop difference recheck of certain differences by manually calling the function